ethankale/Sedna/README.md

 =====
 An environmental database for high-rate data, individual data points, and everything in between.

-Many of the design decisions for this database were inspired by the paper '[Towards a water quality database for raw and validated data with emphasis on structured metadata]' (https://iwaponline.com/wqrj/article/54/1/1/64706/Towards-a-water-quality-database-for-raw-and).
+Many of the design decisions for this database were inspired by the paper [Towards a water quality database for raw and validated data with emphasis on structured metadata](https://iwaponline.com/wqrj/article/54/1/1/64706/Towards-a-water-quality-database-for-raw-and).

 Getting Started
 ---------------